Deriving Neural Scaling Laws from the statistics of natural language: Empirical verification on text corpora

 \subsection{Empirical scaling in trained models}

 Having measured the two dataset-level exponents $\gamma$ (conditional entropy decay) and $\beta$ (correlation decay) in~\autoref{ssec:empirical-measures}, we now test our central prediction: once the within-horizon excess losses decay sufficiently rapidly, the data-limited learning-curve exponent $\alpha_D$ should be set purely by language statistics, $\alpha_D \;=\; \gamma/(2\beta)$, with no additional fitting parameters.
 We validate this prediction both by testing the collapse of the individual $n$-gram learning curves under the rescaling of~\autoref{eq:ngram-collapse}, and by verifying that the full autoregressive learning curve exhibits the predicted power-law decay across varying maximal context lengths $T$.
+We discuss error estimates and confidence intervals in~\autoref{sssec:error}.
 Implementation details are provided in~\autoref{app:exp-details}.